Eddie's House

 Eddie's House was a doghouse designed by Frank Lloyd Wright for the Berger family of San Anselmo, California, to be used by their dog Eddie.
 Wright designed Eddie's House to be in keeping with the family's home, known as the Robert Berger House, which he had previously designed.
 The plans for the doghouse were completed by Wright in 1957, and the 4 ft2 triangular house was built in 1963.
 In 1973 Eddie's House was removed and thrown away, but in 2010 Jim and Eric Berger, sons of Robert Berger, rebuilt Eddie's House from the original plans for a segment in Romanza, a documentary film by Michael Miner about Frank Lloyd Wright's architectural works in California.
-The doghouse remains the smallest structure Frank Lloyd Wright ever designed.
+The doghouse is the smallest structure Wright ever designed.

 History

 Eddie's House was a doghouse designed by Frank Lloyd Wright as an addition to the Robert Berger House.
 The Robert Berger House is a dwelling designed by Frank Lloyd Wright for the Berger family.
 Wright gave the plans to trained engineer and College of Marin professor Robert Berger to build the house on his own on Redwood Road in San Anselmo, California.
 It took 20 years to finish the US$15,000 house.

 In 1956, Robert's 12-year-old son Jim Berger became concerned about his black Labrador Retriever Eddie staying outside in the winter, and decided he needed a doghouse to stay warm.
 Jim subsequently wrote a letter to Frank Lloyd Wright stating, "I would appreciate it if you would design me a doghouse which would be easy to build but would go with our house."
 Jim continued to explain Eddie's dimensions ("two and a half feet high and three feet long"), his dog's age ("four years old or in dog life 28 years"), and his ability to pay for the plans and materials of the doghouse with earned money from delivering newspapers along a bicycle paper route he had.
 Wright responded to the letter with a typed and signed note on Taliesin West stationery.
 The note stated that "A house for Eddie is an opportunity...but just now I am too busy to concentrate on it."
 Wright implored the boy to write again a year later to see if he was a little less busy.

 Jim followed the suggestion laid out by Wright and a year later wrote again asking for a Frank Lloyd Wright-designed doghouse.
 Not long after sending out this second letter a full set of working drawings arrived in the mail for a four square foot triangular doghouse designed by Wright himself.
 The doghouse was to be built of scrap Philippine mahogany and cedar left over from the construction of the human-sized house it was to be situated next to.
 Looking back at the situation a 68-year-old Jim Berger stated: